How to maximize the use of UX research repositories in your organization

 Five tips for maximizing the use of your UX research repository

-There are also very specific practical steps you can take to disperse and maximize the use of your research repo inside your organization.
+There are also very specific practical steps you can take to disperse and maximize the use of your research repository inside your organization.
 Here are the most important ones.

 1) Making user sessions relevant for colleagues